-Made with organic photovoltaic technology (OPT), these solar windows are similar to the normal windows.
-Inventors are also working on switchable solar windows that may change its colour in the presence of the sun.
+Made with organic photovoltaic technology (OPT), these solar windows are similar to normal windows.
+Inventors are also working on switchable solar windows that may change their color in the presence of the sun.

 Solar-powered automobiles to avoid the use of fossil fuels

-Following the stride with the solar-powered bus, the airline industry has come up with a solar-powered plane that comprises of 17,000 photovoltaic cells that can work for days.
+Following the stride of the solar-powered bus, the airline industry has come up with a solar-powered plane that comprises of 17,000 photovoltaic cells that can work for days.